 Selection Procedures

-The selection process laid out in this document must be read in combination with the Canoe Slalom Selection Procedures and the National Team Trials Ranking System and Performance Standards.
+The selection process laid out in this document must be read in combination with the Canoe Slalom Selection Procedures.
 Selection Races

 The following Selection Races will be used to select paddlers to fill Athlete Quota positions at the events listed in the Competition Schedule.